 Differences Between R-22 & R-410a

 Furthermore, HVAC systems deteriorate as the years go by.
 Debris, dirt, and dust can accumulate and friction can cause parts to succumb to wear and tear.
 Leaks can happen as a result of pressure building up.
 Our old AC systems might do an alright job at keeping our homes cool, but they have to use more power than necessary to get the job done.
 As you can guess, when this happens, the monthly energy bill will increase by a lot.
-That is why it makes more sense to buy an energy efficient air conditioning system than it does to keep on using an older system.
+That is why it makes more sense to buy an energy-efficient air conditioning system than it does to keep on using an older system.

 Also, there have been developments within the HVAC industry, where air conditioning systems have become more energy efficient.
-If you take a look at the HVAC systems that have come out in 2019 to the ones that were out in 2005, then you’ll quickly realize just how much better the newer AC systems are.
+If you take a look at the HVAC systems that have come out recently to the ones that were out in 2005, then you’ll quickly realize just how much better the newer AC systems are.
 The bottom line is it makes more financial sense to purchase a system that is brand new than to keep running your system that is 10-15 years old.

 Why Is R-22 Refrigerant Price So Expensive?

 One thing a lot of people don’t realize is that R-22 is expensive.
 It might be available today, but R-22 refrigerant price is sky-high.
 Due to the phase-out, manufacturers were refraining from producing any more of it even before the deadline.
 This circumstance has led to a low supply and high demand, which pushes the price of it up.
 The price of R22 is continuously increasing.